 HOT WEATHER INFO FOR COMMUNITY CATS

 Summer is a dangerous time for community cats in the desert, like most outdoor animals, because dehydration and heat stroke are always a threat.
 Following these general guidelines will help unowned, outdoor cats stay hydrated and safe throughout the summer.
+Remember, in general, when temperatures are consistently over 104 degrees, it is NOT A GOOD TIME FOR TNR!
 Information given here was created with the Tucson / Pima County area and climate in mind.

 PLEASE, when you find outdoor kittens DO NOT REMOVE THEM, READ this FIRST: What to Do if You Find Newborn, Infant and Young Kittens For further information ONLY AFTER you have visited the above link : https://www.alleycat.org/community-cat-care-category/cat-care/kittens/